samanthahoch/droughtmapping/README.md

 ## Downloading the Data

-Run the script downloadData.py using the python command window.
-Note some of the built in file paths may need to be adjusted.
+Run the script downloadData.py using the python command window. *Note: some of the built in file paths may need to be adjusted.*

-`python "path-to/downloadData.py`
+`python "path-to/downloadData.py"`

 This will download today's data from [NOAA]("https://www1.ncdc.noaa.gov/pub/data/nidis/geojson/us/soil/SManom_current.geojson") and create a folder for today's map.